AmandaKitSam/Front-End-03/README.md

 ## By Amanda Sam

-### The project involves: HTML5, CSS3, Bootstrap (v4.0.0-beta.2), JavaScript and JS libraries
+### Built with HTML5, CSS3, Bootstrap (v4.0.0-beta.2), JavaScript and JS libraries

 ### Overview:

-- I can build a great quality landing page with animations.
+- Build a great quality landing page with animations.

 - It is a responsive and mobile-first project.

-- Learnt new classes and features in Bootstrap v4.0.0-beta.2
+- Learn new classes and features in Bootstrap v4.0.0-beta.2

 -------------------------------------------